 Same as "ezurl" without "index.php" and the siteaccess name in the returned address.

-Name Туре Description Required quote string Quote style: "no", "single" or "double" (de- No. fault). type string URL type: "full" or "relative" (default).
+Name Туре Description Required quote string Quote style: "no", "single" or "double" (default).
+No. type string URL type: "full" or "relative" (default).
 No.

 A string containing a working version of the input address.